 Barnea & Co. represented Industries Centers EOD in the acquisition of control by US company ADM

 Adv.
-Ilan Blumenfeld mentoring at HIP - Heseg Innovators Program
+Ilan Blumenfeld to mentor at the Heseg Innovators Program (HIP)

-Israel Antitrust Authority Publishes Statement regarding Vertical Price Arrangements – Resale Price Maintenance (RPM)
+Israel Antitrust Authority Published Statement regarding Vertical Price Arrangements – Resale Price Maintenance (RPM)

 Recently, the Israeli Antitrust Authority (IAA) published a final version of its statement regarding Resale Price Maintenance (RPM) arrangements.
 In this statement, the IAA presents its position with regard to the circumstances under which a supplier is able to dictate the resale price of its products to its distributor (either retail or wholesale) for the next link in the supply chain, without such an arrangement being considered an illegal restrictive arrangement.